nico-bachner/md-paper/README.md

 For all those with basic TeX knowledge, it is really easy to customise the build output even further than just through the YAML header.

 Simply open `template.tex` (in `/usr/local/md-paper/src/`) and start editing!
+On second thoughts though, DON'T DO THAT!
+As soon as you update, all of your changes will be erased, so proceed at your own risk.
+It is handy for a quick fix though if you can't wait long enough for the problem to be fixed properly

+If you have something that needs fixing, be sure to check out the [Contributing](#contributing) section.

+## Contributing
+Please consult [CONTRIBUTING.md](CONTRIBUTING.md) for ways to contribute to this project